shabbyrobe/pdok/README.rst

 bit?

 If so, PDOK may be for you.
-PDOK provides classes that should be almost completely compatible with PDO and PDOStatement, but with some enhancements like a fluent interface, connect/disconnect and consistent method names.
+PDOK provides classes that should be almost completely compatible with PDO and PDOStatement, but with some enhancements:

+- Fluent interface
+- Connect on demand, not on instantiation
+- Disconnect and reconnect
+- Serialize, unserialize, clone support
+- Consistent method names (``PDO->execute()``, ``PDOStatement->exec()``)
+- Shorthand fetch methods: ``fetchAssoc``, ``fetchNum``
+- Iteration support - every ``fetch`` method has a corresponding ``each`` method which returns an iterator.

 If you already use ``PDO::ERRMODE_EXCEPTION``, this should work as a drop-in replacement.
-Please familiarise yourself with the "Caveats" and "Limitations" sections if you are migrating an existing project.
+Please familiarise yourself with the :ref:`caveats` and :ref:`limitations` sections if you are migrating an existing project.

+Requires PHP 5.4 or greater, works with HHVM.

 Improvements